PyBites-Open-Source/eatlocal/README.md

 Run `eatlocal init` to configure your PyBites username, PyBites password*, and local git repository.

-*Note:  If you signed up for PyBites by authenticating through GitHub or Google, you may need to set a password manually in order to use `eatlocal`.
+*Note:  If you signed up for PyBites by authenticating through GitHub or Google, eatlocal does not work yet.